TheValuableAsset/Digital-Clock-for-Stocks/README.md

 First and foremost, this application is written in Rainmeter's own programming language.
 You must download Rainmeter and place it on your screen in order for it to work.
 This is a skin, so please install rainmeter.exe FIRST from rainmeter.net, and THEN download the .rmskin and run it.
 Thanks!

-.rmskin rile is located in the *build* folder.
+.rmskin file is located in the *build* folder.
 If you prefer doing it manually, download the source code and load the Stocks folder inside Rainmeter.

 Beware, this will use 5% - 10% (max) CPU due to Rainmeter's API.